 In the aftermath of “The Royal Wedding That Broke The Internet,” Prince Harry and Meghan Markle are already finalizing their plans to conquer the highly competitive worlds of fashion and consumer collectibles.

 The Royal Couple inked a $40 million contract with Nike on Monday that will have them sporting its famed swoosh for the next decade and made another $10 million via internet sales of blood and semen last week.
-They’re looking to further supplement their royal allowance by auctioning everything from used bedding to toothbrushes, toilet paper and Prince Harry’s bright red public hair.
+They’re looking to further supplement their royal allowance by auctioning everything from used bedding to toothbrushes, toilet paper, old military uniforms, and Prince Harry’s bright red public hair.

 There’s a huge and relatively untapped consumer market for Royal bodily fluids, according to the newly minted Duchess of Sussex.